 She is currently the Administrative Assistant to the Academy Principal.

-Ms. Artemis Repouli holds a B.A. in European & International Studies from University of Piraeus in Greece.
-She completed her M.A. in International Business at Leeds Metropolitan University in UK and has had various administrative roles within companies in both Athens and London.
+Ms. Artemis Repouli holds a B.A. in European & International Studies from the University of Piraeus, Greece.
+She received an M.A. in International Business from Leeds Metropolitan University in the United Kingom and has had various administrative roles within companies in both Athens and London.

-Darine Abdel Samad has joined the ACS faculty this year as a teacher of Arabic in the Middle School and Academy.
-Ms. Abdel Samad was born and raised in Beirut, Lebanon, and holds a Bachelor's degree in "Journalism and Communication" and a Master’s Degree in Journalism from the "Universite Libanaise".
+Ms. Darine Abdel Samad holds a Bachelor's degree in "Journalism and Communication" and a Master’s Degree in Journalism from the "Universite Libanaise".

 She is a professional Arabic journalist and has been a news anchor and a television host on two prominent television networks in Lebanon; Future Television "al-Mustaqbal" and NBN "National Broadcasting Network (Lebanon)".
 She has also been a public speaker at major academic, social and professional events; like "LBC TV", "Al Sharq Radio" and a number of NGOs and Academia.
 As a teacher her goal is to promote active learning among students; as she did in her Arabic language teaching at “La Cite National” school academic year of 2000 - 2001.

-Ms. Abdel Samad is married and has a son and a daughter.
+Ms. Abdel Samad joined the ACS faculty in 2018 as a teacher of Arabic in the Middle School and Academy.
+She was born and raised in Beirut, Lebanon, is married and has a son and a daughter.
 Her hobbies are reading, traveling and exploring new cultures.

-She holds a Bachelor Degree of German Linguistics and Literature from the National and Kapodistrian University of Athens, where she graduated with honors.
-Ms. Arnold also holds a Master of Arts Degree in Education and Media from the University of Rostock in Germany.
+Ms. Arnold earned a Bachelor Degree of German Linguistics and Literature from the National and Kapodistrian University of Athens in 2007, where she graduated with honors.
+Ms. Arnold also obtained a Master of Arts Degree in Education and Media from the University of Rostock in Germany in 2014.

 She specializes in teaching German as a foreign language.
 In addition to German and English she also speaks Greek and French.